space-concordia-robotics/robotics-orin-gui/README.md

 # Run the server
 In one terminal
-run `ts-node src/server.ts`.
-You should see
-`Server is listening on https://localhost:5000`.
+run `ts-node src/server.ts` or `npm run server`.
+You should see `Server is listening on https://localhost:5000`.
 Currently, the server is responsible for broadcasting video streams to all connected clients.

 # Run the GUI (locally)
-Run `ng serve --host 0.0.0.0 --port 4200 --ssl`.
+Run `ng serve --host 0.0.0.0 --port 4200 --ssl` or `npm run gui`.
 Using the `--ssl` option will force an HTTPS connection, which is required for the cameras.
 We note the use of the self-signed
 SSL certificates, in the ./ssl directory.
 Thus, opening any pages will give us warnings!
 TODO : Get a proper CA issued SSL certificate.
 The `--host` option allows this server to accept connections from outside of localhost (ie: the basestation).